KateZ30/HTTPParser/SwiftNotes.md

 Swift Notes
 ===========

-- since we have no goto, the parser currently uses recursion.
-BAD. needs to be fixed.
+- since we have no goto, the body of the execute loop has been replaced with a step() inner function